On the average scale-invariant Cassinian metric: Inclusion properties

 \subsection{Lipschitz properties}

 In this section we also consider the behavior of the $\tau_p$ metric under bilipschitz mappings.
-Recall that a mapping $f:(X,d_1)\to (Y,d_2)$ is $L$-bilipschitz if for any $x,y\in X$ there is a real number $L\ge 1$ such that
+Recall that a mapping $f:(X,d_1)\to (Y,d_2)$ is $L$-bilipschitz if there exists a real number $L\ge 1$ such that for any $x,y\in X$

 The following lemma shows that $L$-bilipschitz mappings with respect to the induced metric is $L^2$ bilipschitz with respect to the $\tau_p$ metric.

 \begin{lemma} Let $(X,d_1)$ and $(Y,d_2)$ be metric spaces.
 Suppose that $f:(X,d_1)\to (Y,d_2)$ is $L$-bilipschitz mapping.
 Then